Low-FODMAP Salad in a Jar (Salad Bar Tips) and Low-FODMAP Asian Peanut Salad Dressing Recipe

 Low-FODMAP Asian Peanut (Thai) Salad Dressing Recipe; Gluten-free, Vegan

-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients
+Although this recipe has not been lab tested, a single serving should be low-FODMAP based on the ingredients at time of posting

 Serving size: 2 tablespoons